humanetech-community/community-hub/_activities/01-awareness-program/02-campaigns/01-campaign-aware-prepare-strategy.md

 ### LinkedIn

-- [CHT Linkeding group](https://www.linkedin.com/groups/12154112) (you have to ask permission to join)
+- [HTC Linkeding group](https://www.linkedin.com/groups/12154112) (you have to ask permission to join)

 - For sharing announcements about the community and ongoing project activities.
 - For direct approaches to connections in the personal networks of members.